awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/API_InputLambdaProcessor.md

  **ResourceARN**   <a name="analytics-Type-InputLambdaProcessor-ResourceARN"></a>
 The ARN of the [AWS Lambda](https://aws.amazon.com/documentation/lambda/) function that operates on records in the stream\.
+To specify an earlier version of the Lambda function than the latest, include the Lambda function version in the Lambda function ARN\.
+For more information about Lambda ARNs, see [Example ARNs: AWS Lambda](/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-lambda)
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2048\.
 Pattern: `arn:.*`